Deri Fawr offers a cosy retreat and is ideally situated for nature lovers looking to explore Anglesey and the beautiful coastline.

 In May 2010 they converted another 18th century farm building to create The Byre, which is equipped to a very high standard and sleeps 2.

-All the land and gardens (3 acres) are available for your enjoyment.
+All of the garden (3 acres) is available for your enjoyment.
 When the Druids ruled, Anglesey had many oak groves but the Romans destroyed them.
 Paul planted many oaks in the 35 years they lived here.
 The garden has flower beds, fruit trees and a vegetable plot.
 The paddock is surrounded by a big old hedgerow and is planted with native trees.
 At the bottom of the paddock, a stream runs through two ponds.
 Birds and wildlife abound as we try to manage the land to encourage a balanced ecology.
 It is very quiet here and many guests comment on this.
-There is a gas barbecue and sun chairs available for your use.
+We have a charcoal BBQ that you are welcome to use.

 There are extensive hedgerows, many trees, birds and animals.
 Two ponds are home to ducks, moorhens, kingfisher, fish, eels and frogs.
 Rabbits and hedgehogs come and go.
 Bats are to be seen regularly.